FaceTime Not Working On iPhone? 10 Best Fixes

-Many of us rely on FaceTime daily to connect with friends, family, and colleagues. (context) When it stops working, fixing it quickly becomes essential to keep our communications flowing smoothly.
+Many of us rely on FaceTime daily to connect with friends, family, and colleagues.
+When it stops working, fixing it quickly becomes essential to keep our communications flowing smoothly.
 If you’re experiencing errors while making FaceTime calls, here are some solutions you can try.

 What To Do If FaceTime Is Not Working On iPhone